powerlim2/analytics_interviews/Stats/1_/README.md

 larger.
 On the other hand, Pearson's Chi-Square Test gives the exact solution when the limit of sample size goes to infinity and it gives a reasonable approximation when the sample size is bigger than 10.

+H0: voting behavior is independent of gender
+H1: voting behavior is NOT independent of gender

 ### Pearson Chi-Square Test